 Foster "parents" are volunteers who take pets into their homes and care for them until they are ready for adoption.
 It's a great way to volunteer from home.

-We wish you to provide a clean nurturing, indoor home for the pet, pending adoption.
-Bring the animal to our veterinarian for vaccinations and other routine treatment.
-Give medication as needed.
+We'd like you to provide a clean nurturing, indoor home for the pet, bring the animal to our Veterinarian for vaccinations and other routine treatment, and give medication as needed.
 We teach the inexperienced!
-Bring the foster back to us when it is ready to be adopted.
+You'll bring the foster back to us when it is ready to be adopted.
 For kittens, this is typically 8 weeks of age.
-We will give it age appropriate vaccines and spay or neuter so it is ready for adoption.

-Yes, we would ask that you go through the adoption process we have established here.
+Yes, but ask that you go through the adoption process we have established at the Shelter.

 If you can make arrangements for your foster animal to be cared for by a responsible pet sitter or other caregiver, that’s fine.
 Otherwise, we will be responsible for providing temporary housing for your foster animal(s) while you are away.

 What If I Already Have Pets Of My Own?

 Yes, you may foster animals if you have companion animals of your own.
 Foster animals will need to stay separated from your animals to reduce the risk of disease transmission.
 We provide medication and veterinary care for foster animals, but not for your own animals should they become ill.
 Routine vaccinations and simple precautions are usually all that are needed to keep everyone safe.